Please check with your insurance provider for more information, and for their most up-to-date list of panel doctors.

 Dr Benji Lim is an interventional cardiologist at Mount Elizabeth Novena Hospital, Singapore.

-Before joining private practice, he was a senior consultant cardiologist at Changi General Hospital and a visiting consultant at the National Heart Centre Singapore.
+Prior to joining private practice, Dr Lim was a senior consultant cardiologist at Changi General Hospital and visiting consultant at the National Heart Centre Singapore.

 His research has been published in international journals such as Circulation and the Journal of the Asian Pacific Society of Cardiology.
-He is regularly invited to speak at regional and international scientific meetings.
+He is a regular speaker at regional and international conferences.

 Bulluck, H., Chong, J. H., Bryant, J., Annathurai, A., Chai, P., Chan, M., Chawla, A., Chin, C. Y., Chung, Y., Gao, F., Ho, H. H., Ho, A. F. W., Hoe, J., Imran, S. S., Lee, C., Lim, B., Lim, S. T., Lim, S. H., Liew, B. W., . . .
 Hui, S. C. (2024).
 Effect of Cangrelor on infarct size in ST-Segment–Elevation myocardial infarction treated by primary percutaneous coronary intervention: a randomized controlled trial (The PITRI Trial).
 Circulation, 150(2), 91–101.